From Decidability to Undecidability by Considering Regular Sets of Instances: Bounded and Corridor Tiling

 First, we will give a formal definition of the problem {\sc Bounded Tiling}.
 Then, we will show that this problem has an undecidable $\intreg$-problem by reducing $L_{\neq \emptyset}$ to the problem $\intreg$({\sc Bounded Tiling}).

 A \emph{tile} is a square unit where each of the edges is labeled with a color from a finite set $C$ of colors.
 The color assignment is described by \emph{tile types}.
 A tile type is a sequence $t = (w, n, e, s)$ with $w,n,e,s \in C$ of four symbols representing the coloring of the left, top, right, and bottom edge color.
+We denote with $t_w$, respectively $t_n$, $t_e$, $t_s$, the first, respectively second, third, and forth entry of the tuple $t$.
 Tiles can be regarded as instances of tile types.
 A tile must not be rotated or reflected.
-In the following problem, we will give a finite set of tile types as input.
+In the following problem, we give a finite set of tile types as input.
 From every tile type arbitrary many tiles can be placed.
 The tiles have to cover up a square grid region such that adjacent edges have to have the same color.
 The grid comes with an \emph{edge coloring} which contains for each border of the square grind a sequence of colors presetting the adjacent color of tiles resting on the edge.
 A \emph{tiling} is a mapping from the square grid region to a set of tile types.
 With $\langle T \rangle$ we denote a proper encoding of the tile type set $T$ and with $[n]$ we denote the set $\{1, 2, \dots, n\}$.

-\begin{definition}[{\sc Bounded Tiling}] \ \\ \textit{Given:} Finite set $T$ of tile types with colors from a finite color set $C$ and an $n \times n$ square grid region $V$ with a given edge coloring. \\ \textit{Question:} Is there a tiling function $f \colon [n] \times [n] \to T$ that tiles $V$ extending the edge coloring while fulfilling the following condition, where the indexed function $f(i,j)_ k$ references the color of the edge in position $k$ of the tile $f(i,j)$ where $(1,1)$ is on the bottom left.
+We call $f \colon [n] \times [n] \to T$ a \emph{tiling function} if for all $i, j \in [n]$ it holds that $f(i,j)_e=f(i+1,j)_w$ for $i < n$ and $f(i,j)_n=f(i,j+1)_s$ for $j<n$ meaning that adjacent edges of the tiles have the same color.
+Here, the bottom left square of a grid region is indexed by $(1,1)$.